All Episodes

 Eat the food, drink the beer, whatever, whatever.

-Uh you've heard the story I told you about this woman in Atlanta.
+You've heard the story I told you about this woman in Atlanta.

-Okay, victim of home titled theft.
+Okay, victim of home title theft.

-She comes to her home one day, drives right up, and without uh expecting it, a bulldozer is right in front of her house tearing down her home.
+She comes to her home one day, drives right up, and without expecting it, a bulldozer is right in front of her house tearing down her home.

 The company tearing that house down bought it from a criminal that stole it from this woman and sold it without her knowledge at all.